 Prior to law school, Mr. Balthazor served as a military intelligence officer with the U.S. Army from 1999 to 2004 and was deployed to Baghdad during the initial year of Operation Iraqi Freedom.
 He is an active participant in the firm's Veterans Group.

-Mr. Balthazor also contributes his time to pro bono efforts.
-He successfully coordinated a multifirm effort to certify a class of offenders sentenced to life – with a possibility of parole – for crimes committed while they were juveniles, helping to ensure they receive a meaningful opportunity for release based on maturity and rehabilitation.
-He also volunteers as a mentor to pre-law and law students and works with high school students as part of the Federal Bar Association’s (FBA) Teen Discourse and Decisions program.
+Mr. Balthazor also contributes his time to pro bono efforts, including veterans and community service projects.
+Additionally, he volunteers as a mentor to pre-law and law students and works with high school students as part of the Federal Bar Association’s (FBA) Civil Discourse and Difficult Decisions program.

 - Florida International University College of Law, J.D., magna cum laude